Kons-5/IST-MSim/README.md

 - `Lab3`: Hybrid System analysis
 - `Notes`: The notes are organized by topic and correspond to the course materials covered in class.

+The labs cover a wide range of topics, including Monte Carlo simulations, time series analysis, stochastic processes, optimization and agent-based modeling.
+Each lab includes MATLAB™ scripts and LaTeX reports that explain the theory behind each topic aswell as the simulation methodology and results.

+In addition to the labs, the repository also contains lecture notes, and additional resources for the course.

+These materials provide a comprehensive overview of simulations and modeling, with a focus on practical applications and real-world examples.

 ## Table of Contents

 - [Getting Started](#getting-started)